DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/11-Policy-Approx.md

 - $\ln{t}$ - explore more when time goes
 - $N(a)$ - not try too many times on one same action

+> All previous RL methods' outputs can be deterministic (The Optimum) which do not need **differentiable** probabilities.

 ---
 ### Stochastic Policy